huuthang120208/huuthang1231/README.md

                 Tablefishmananddarkleg["darkleg"] = true
             end
         end
-    elseif not Tablefishmananddarkleg["fishman"] and OrionLib.Flags["Sharkman Karate"].Value then
+    elseif not Tablefishmananddarkleg["fishman"] and RayfieldLibrary.Flags["Sharkman Karate"].Value then
         if not plr.Backpack:FindFirstChild("Fishman Karate") and not plr.Character:FindFirstChild("Fishman Karate") then game.ReplicatedStorage.Remotes.CommF_:InvokeServer("BuyFishmanKarate")
         else